The difference between normal aging and something more

 When to Stop Waiting

-If your parent's changes are affecting their safety, you need to talk to someone.
+There's a moment when observation needs to become concern, and concern needs to become action.
+If your parent's changes are affecting their safety, act now.
 If they're leaving the stove on, forgetting medications, getting lost while driving, falling, or making poor decisions that put them at risk, waiting isn't safe.
 If their changes are affecting their ability to care for themselves, to eat properly, to take medications, to maintain hygiene, that's also past the point of waiting.
 If you're finding yourself constantly worried, checking in more frequently than feels manageable, lying awake at night thinking about how to handle this, your instinct is telling you that something needs to change.

 Sometimes you notice that your parent seems distressed by their own changes, even if they're not fully aware of them.
 They seem anxious or frustrated in ways that feel connected to what you're observing.
 They make comments that suggest they know something is wrong.
 When someone is suffering, even if they can't articulate exactly why, that's worth taking seriously.

 Trust your instinct.
 If you're reading this article, if you're thinking about whether your parent's changes are normal or something more, if you've been feeling uneasy about what you're seeing, that feeling is valuable information.
 You know your parent.
 You know how they usually are.
 If something feels off to you, it probably is.
 That doesn't necessarily mean something is seriously wrong.
-But it does mean that having a conversation, bringing in other perspectives, getting some professional assessment is worth your time.
+But it does mean that having a conversation, bringing in other perspectives, and getting a professional assessment is worth your time.
 This is the moment to move forward.
-Not out of fear, but out of actual concern and love for the person who raised you.
+Not out of fear, but out of love for the person who raised you.